Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/basic.rst

  Then for writing, there are currently two options:

 Option1 Indexer (or slicing) syntax
- You can just treat it the variable like an numpy array and assign data to a slice.
+ You can just treat the variable like an numpy array and assign data to a slice.
 Slices are specified as a `start:stop:step` triplet.

  .. code-block:: Python